metabase/metabase/docs/permissions/data-sandboxes-draft.md

 **Use a SQL question** to define the exact rows and columns to be included in the sandbox.
 If you use a query builder (GUI) question, you might accidentally expose extra data, since GUI questions can include data from other saved questions or models.

 > Make sure to save the SQL question in an admin-only [collection](../exploration-and-organization/collections.md) ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

+### Editing columns in an advanced sandbox

+Aside from excluding rows and columns from an advanced sandbox, you can also display **edited columns**.
+For example, you could created a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames (anything before the `@`) instead of complete email addresses.

+You cannot add columns to an advanced sandbox.
+The schema of the saved SQL question (one you want to display in the sandbox) must match the schema of the original table.

+In our example, that means the "Sandboxed Accounts" SQL question must return the same number of columns and corresponding data types as the original Accounts table.

 ## Creating an advanced sandbox